jd657824/wasatch_archaeo.github.io/cultural-ecological.md

     <h2>Toward Reconnection</h2>

     <p>
-        Overcoming cultural-ecological disconnect demands **fundamental shifts** in how we understand our place within the natural world.
+        Overcoming cultural-ecological disconnect demands <strong>fundamental shifts</strong> in how we understand our place within the natural world.
 By acknowledging the processes that created this separation—and fostering multiple pathways toward reconnection—we can restore relationships that strengthen ecological integrity and human well-being.
     </p>

     <p>